lf-edge/eve/boards/nvidia/jetson/README.md

 For example jetson nano 4GB.

 1) Connect FC REC pin with GND pin.
+2) Switch power supply to micro usb.
+(We need open J48 Jumper)
-2) Connect Jetson nano micro usb to PC usb port.
+3) Connect Jetson nano micro usb to PC usb port.
 (Pay attention to the power supply on the USB port of the computer)
-3) Enter lsusb command on PC, we can see
+4) Enter lsusb command on PC.
+We must see NVIDIA Corp.
+APX device, example:

 ```sh
 Bus 001 Device 005: ID 0955:7f21 NVIDIA Corp.
 APX